 - Eligible Activity.
 Project applications will be accepted for the acquisition and/or demolition of real property.
 Flood and drainage improvements will also be considered an eligible activity. - Established objective scoring criteria. - The State must meet the 70 percent low-to-moderate income benefit requirement. - The minimum application amount is \$5,000,000 and the maximum application amount is the full budgeted amount for this competition. - Each application may contain only one project.
-A project is defined as a discrete combination of: entity (e.g., city or county), activity (e.g., acquisition or drainage), beneficiary population, and national objective.
+A project is defined as a discrete combination of: entity (e.g.., city or county), activity (e.g., acquisition or drainage), beneficiary population, and national objective. - Each applicant may submit a total of 2 applications.
+Depending on demand, no applicant will be awarded a subsequent application, until all eligible applicants have been awarded at least once.

-- Any de-obligated funds from other programs will be allocated to this competition. - Any de-obligated funds and/or cost-savings from completed projects will be allocated to partially funded applications and/or awarded to the next highest scoring unfunded application. - Each applicant may submit a total of 2 applications.
-Depending on demand, no applicant will be awarded a subsequent application, until all eligible applicants have been awarded at least once. - Each project must identify how activities will contribute to long-term recovery and restoration of housing in the most impacted and distressed areas. - If there is an under subscription in the competition, the GLO may request a waiver from HUD and amend the Action Plan to utilize funds based on the response.
+- Each project must identify how activities will contribute to long-term recovery and restoration of housing in the most impacted and distressed areas. - If there is an under subscription in the competition, the GLO may request a waiver from HUD and amend the Action Plan to utilize funds based on the response.

-1. What is the applicant's rate of FEMA Public 20 points Assistance (PA) per capita?
-2. Does the project meet the low-to-moderate 35 points income (LMI) HUD National Objective?
+1. What is the applicant's rate of FEMA Public Assistance (PA) per capita?
+20 points 2.
+Does the project meet the low-to-moderate 35 points income (LMI) HUD National Objective?
 3. Was the applicant included in one or more of 20 points the DR-4266, DR-4269 and DR-4272 Presidential Disaster Declarations?
 4. What is the applicant's county Social 15 points Vulnerability Index (SoVI) Score?
 6. Is the applicant leveraging funds from other 5 points source(s)?
 7. Is the applicant a public housing authority?
 5 points Total 100 points (Tie-Breaker) What is the poverty rate of the Census geographic area?